Dante Olson: Philadelphia Eagles

-After going undrafted in the 2020 NFL Draft, Olson signed an undrafted free agent deal with the Philadelphia Eagles.
+After going undrafted in the 2020 NFL draft, Olson signed an undrafted free agent deal with the Philadelphia Eagles.
 Olson was waived on August 26, 2020.
 He was re-signed to their practice squad on October 8, 2020.
 He was released on November 2.

 Edmonton Elks

 Olson signed with the Edmonton Elks of the CFL on March 31, 2021.
 He retired from football on June 24, 2021.

 Personal life

-Olson is the son of Linda Olson and former Southern Oregon football coach Jeff Olson.
+Olson is the son of Linda Natali Olson and former Southern Oregon football coach Jeff Olson.
 He has an older sister and his older brother played wide receiver at SOU.
 Olson is a Christian.
 He served as a pen-pal for third grade children at Gerber Elementary School in Gerber, California encouraging them to attend college and finally met them in September 2019.